sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 ![R^2](https://latex.codecogs.com/png.latex?R%5E2 "R^2") score, which is
 equal to 0.894, we realize that this score is pretty high, which means that our model explains most of the variability of our response data around its mean.
-The goodness of fit of the regression model is analysed in the following section.
+The goodness of fit of the regression model is analzsed in the following section.